-An existing supplier's resource that was prevented from testing by a Transmission Owner, due to a transmission facility outage reported to the NYISO in accordance with the Outage Scheduling Manual, must complete the annual test requirements within thirty (30) days of the transmission facility returning to service, and forward the completed test report, in electronic form, to NYISO within ten (10) business days of the completion of that test.
-Suppliers must notify the NYISO of planned tests within two (2) business days of the Transmission Owner's decision not to allow the test.
+An existing VSS resource that was prevented from testing by a Transmission Owner, due to a transmission facility outage reported to the NYISO in accordance with the Outage Scheduling Manual, must complete the annual test requirements within thirty (30) days of the transmission facility returning to service, and forward the completed test report, in electronic form, to NYISO within ten (10) business days of the completion of that test.
+Suppliers must notify the NYISO of a planned test within two (2) business days of the Transmission Owner's decision to allow the test.